 “Our mantra is to leverage the latest technology for the benefits of farmers and employees and management,” says A.K.
 Gupta, executive director of IT services for IFFCO.
 And the company intended to live up to that mantra.

-For cloud infrastructure, IFFCO chose Oracle after vetting multiple cloud providers.
-The combination of OCI’s capabilities plus Oracle’s service and price tipped the scales.
+IFFCO entrusted Oracle Advanced Customer Services and the Oracle OCI team to modernize its ERP solution and infrastructure and take advantage of Indian data center regions.
+The combination of OCI’s capabilities plus Oracle’s service and price tipped the scales to Oracle over multiple, vetted cloud providers.
 OCI ensured that IFFCO’s plant and corporate applications ran on robust, high-performance, low latency, highly available, easy-to-manage, and cost-effective infrastructure.
+Oracle Advanced Customer Services ensured that the ERP application supported the planned integration with government portals for taxation and billing.
 IFFCO was also impressed with how Oracle continues innovating and evolving its solutions.

 For the voice interface, IFFCO chose Oracle Digital Assistant because it provides chatbot functionality that integrates with back-end systems, abstracting the complexity of developing voice commands to access data and services.